ScriabinOp8No12/App-Academy-Lecture-Links-Paired-with-Class-Topics/README.md

 specific elements, scrape neighbor elements, and finally store the topics into dictionaries.

 I wanted to hone my Python skills with this project, I had done a scraping project previously, but it was a lot simpler.
 What I thought would initially take 10 hours has now taken nearly 50 hours, and it's not completed yet.
-The hardest bugs to solve were:
+The hardest problems or bugs to solve were:

 1. Selenium webdriver opens App Academy Open in the default light theme on Chrome.
 However, I was using the class names from App Academy Open in dark theme to scrape the topics.
 The class names were sometimes different between these two themes!